Phillipa Walters Bursary Award

-Brian Walters has lived in Katherine for many years and is a past member (now honourary member).
+Brian Walters has lived in Katherine for many years and is a past member (now honourary member) of the Rotary Club of Katherine.
 When Philippa died of cancer, Brian established the Phillipa Walters Bursary.
 Philippa wanted to help young people get to University, but she knew that studying at University was expensive.
 Brian donated some money to the Rotary Club of Katherine and every year, the club raises funds through community events in order to give $3000 to the bursary recipient.
-A huge vote of thanks goes to a local family who have donated $15,000 to the Phillipa Walters Bursary Award - this will cover the cost of the Bursary for the net 5 years.
+A huge vote of thanks goes to a local family who have donated $15,000 to the Phillipa Walters Bursary Award in 2019 - this will cover the cost of the Bursary for the next 5 years.

 Rotarians Chris and Pamela travelled to Darwin to present Anesu with a computer, backpack and the the CDU books she needs for her course.
 After the presentation at Harvey Norman, Anesu wrote this “ I would like to thank you (Rotary) for the Phillip Walters Scholarship given to me to help buy the resources I needed to help start university.
 It helped a lot as l managed to get textbooks and a laptop to help with my studies.
 I will be starting my bachelor of science in biomedical science on Monday and l promise to not disappoint :) Once again thank you for giving me this opportunity, l greatly appreciate it and will use it to the best of my ability.”